 I ended up getting four white metal picture ledges from Target.
 They were the perfect size and were deep enough to hold stretched canvases.
 I also like they have a lip to prevent wet paintings from slipping off and falling on the floor.

-I hung one bulletin board low under the shelves and am using it to pin up sketches, value thumbnails, and color swatches I create with each painting, so I can easily reference it to remake a color again.
+I hung one bulletin board low under the shelves and am using it to pin up sketches, value thumbnails, and color swatches I create with each painting.
+I can easily reference it to remake a color again.
 It’s also fun to see my color palette emerge.
 As you can see, I love my greens, blues, and neutrals.
 (I used to be stingy with my swatches, but now I’m making them big enough, so they are actually helpful.
 A color blob the size of the tip of a pencil eraser isn’t really helpful!)

 I am still going to use my antique dish drainer for smaller paintings, though.